Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 • Shorten the time required to confirm a clinical diagnosis of T. gondii infection

-• Ensure that horse populations are free of T. gondii
+• Help ensure that horse populations are free of T. gondii

 • Early prevention of spread of this parasite